-3- The discontinuous sinusoidal capillaries:
+3. The discontinuous or sinusoidal capillaries, the third type, have the following characteristics:

-The endothelial cells form a discontinuous layer and are separated from one another by wide spaces.
+- The endothelial cells form a discontinuous layer and are separated from one another by wide spaces.

-The basal lamina is discontinuous.
-Sinusoidal capillaries are found mainly in the liver, bone marrow and spleen.
+- The basal lamina is discontinuous

+Sinusoidal capillaries are found mainly in the liver and in hematopoietic organs such as the bone marrow and spleen.